 - Establish or maintain cooperative relationships with representatives of community, consumer, employee, or public interest groups.

 - Plan or direct development or communication of programs to maintain favorable public or stockholder perceptions of an organization’s accomplishments, agenda, or environmental responsibility.

-PR Specialists with little to no experience tend to make between $31690 and $41520 while the more experienced ones make over $78340 per year.
+PR Specialists with little to no experience tend to make between $33690 and $44490 while the more experienced ones can earn over $81550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A PR Specialist is to move to a higher paying state like DC.
-Right now, the highest paying states for PR Specialists are DC, VA, CA, NY and CT.
+One of the easiest ways to increase your salary as a Public Relations Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for PR Specialists are DC, VA, NJ, NY and CT.

-3 other factors that can increase your salary as A PR Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Public Relations Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other PR Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other PR Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Public Relations Specialist.